 1. Found and unclaimed

 2. Found and already claimed: in Maps the “Claim this business” option does not appear.
-In this case you need to Request Access to the Google My Business Listing – follow instructions from Google (watch video)
+In this case you need to Request Access to the Google Business Profile Listing – follow instructions from Google (watch video)

 3. Business not found: more rare but relevant to new businesses, those that have changed names, or businesses that did not have a website with their business location or contact information.
-In this case head over to the GMB home page, log in with a Google account related to your business (or create one), enter the name of your business and select “Create a business with this name”.
+In this case head over to the GBP home page, log in with a Google account related to your business (or create one), enter the name of your business and select “Create a business with this name”.
 In this case, the next screen will not have the fields pre-populated with your business information.
 Enter the details it requires until you get to the Verification screen.

 2. Getting verified